 General Scriven is most associated with the Corps’ development of heavier-than-air aviation and the push for increased funding and staffing for the Army’s air wing.
 He was a founding member and first chairman of the National Advisory Committee for Aeronautics, a forerunner of NASA.

-Nominated by the National Society Colonial Dames XVII Century and designated February 28, 2013.
+Nominated by the National Society Colonial Dames XVII Century.